Earn income with your data and sql skills

-A DELETE statement can include JOIN operations.
+A SQL DELETE statement can include JOIN operations.

 It can contain zero, one, or multiple JOIN operations.